 Working Saturdays have a characteristic mood; a winding up rush, postponing demanding (and those not demanding at all) tasks to Mondays (no wonder Mondays are cursed), just in time or even earlier than scheduled sign offs.
-The intention is very clear, to embrace the flavors of Sunday as soon as possible after an eventful week (the feeling stays exactly identical even in case of an uneventful week).
-Dear reader, this typical Saturday (off course working) I am talking about, was different.
+The intention is very clear, to embrace the flavor of (whatever is left of) the weekend, even if it means sole Sunday.
+This working Saturday, of which I shall write in this post, was different.
 I had concluded my task table at work and there was nothing that could potentially involve me away from signing off on time.
 Yet there was no intention at my end to leave office.
 The mood as I recall it was typically that of lingering on, almost aimlessly.
-Post hours I just stayed back, met the evening shift teams, had some haphazard fashioned chit-chat with the staff and lingered on a bit more.
+Post hours I just stayed back, met the evening shift teams, had some random chit-chat with the staff and lingered on a bit more.

 As I was there with my brains on a complete vacate, there came the event my subconscious had, infact awaited all this time.
 A tweet from a friend announcing the countdown to midnight.
-A brief conversation that ensued thereafter had all the ingredients to entice the heart into something that was destined to happen…
+A brief conversation that ensued thereafter had all the ingredients to entice the heart into something that was not planned but destined to happen, that too for the first time.